TERMS AND CONDITIONS

 All members of the ISCP are expected to be respectful in their communications and dealings with other ISCP members and with clients, both online and in person.
-Any rudeness or hostility expressed towards others on the ISCP Facebook group will lead to the expulsion of the perpetrator from the group if it continues after one warning.
+Any rudeness or hostility expressed towards others on any ISCP platform will lead to the expulsion of the perpetrator from that platform if it continues after one warning.

 The reputation of the ISCP hinges on its members and on its championship of ‘positive’, force-free methods.
 Please adhere to this.
 Any ISCP member who is found to have used methods involving force or the infliction of pain or trauma will be expelled and their diploma invalidated.